cp-algorithms/cp-algorithms/src/data_structures/disjoint_set_union.md

 The trick is to make the paths for all those nodes shorter, by setting the parent of each visited vertex directly to `p`.

 You can see the operation in the following image.
-On the left is a tree, and on the right side is the compressed tree after calling `find_set(7)`, which shortens the paths for the visited nodes 7, 5, 3 and 2.
+On the left there is a tree, and on the right side there is the compressed tree after calling `find_set(7)`, which shortens the paths for the visited nodes 7, 5, 3 and 2.

 ![Path compression of call `find_set(7)`](&imgroot&/DSU_path_compression.png)